 In addition to this, Automation has also played a considerable role in the evolvement of Amazon after the company acquired warehouse robot manufacturer Kiva Systems which is now known as Amazon Robotics helps them to manage millions of products efficiently.

 Another emerging application of the company is Prime Air which is a delivery drone.
 This application helps the organization to improve delivery efficiency & reduce the shipping cost.
 It is what Jeff Bezos, CEO Of Amazon, has to say about Prime Air:

 “At Amazon, we’ve been engaged in the practical application of machine learning for many years now.
 Some of this work is highly visible: our autonomous Prime Air delivery drones; the Amazon Go convenience store that uses machine vision to eliminate checkout lines; and Alexa, our cloud-based AI assistant.
 But much of what we do with machine learning happens beneath the surface.
 Machine learning drives our algorithms for demand forecasting, product search ranking, product and deals recommendations, merchandising placements, fraud detection, translations, and much more.
 Though less visible, much of the impact of machine learning will be of this type – quietly but meaningfully improving core operations. ”

 Amazon Go is another initiative of the organization where they’re pushing for becoming leaders in the online grocery industry.
-The company said that for this, they have clubbed deep learning with computer vision and sensor technologies to track everything regarding food market.
+The company said that for this, they had clubbed deep learning with computer vision and sensor technologies to track everything regarding food market.

-Artificial Intelligence (AI) has not been an emerging technology anymore, it has matured a lot and today, it has become the need of the hour as far as the E-Commerce sector is concerned.
+Artificial Intelligence (AI) has not been an emerging technology anymore; it has matured a lot, and today, it has become the need of the hour as far as the E-Commerce sector is concerned.

 Taking this into account, here we have tried to provide with a list of 10 innovative ways through which you can integrate the Artificial Intelligence in the E-Commerce sector.